 Access rights could potentially be traded as well, “allowing users to signal the value they place on different types of access and giving greater flexibility to adjust their capacity over time to better fit their needs”.
 This could perhaps be enabled by allocating capacity through a regular auction.

 In a blog on the regulator’s website, published alongside the new working paper, Ofgem senior partner for energy systems Andrew Wright wrote: “Those that are happy to have their output curtailed at times of system stress could be offered cheaper access.
 Network capacity could also be traded, auctioned or transferred between users.
 This could lower the overall costs to all customers of the energy system.”

-Ofgem is also mulling changes to forward-looking usage charges, which reflect the individual impact of users on network costs due to reinforcements.
-The goal is to make the charges more focused on the drivers of investment, more reflective the local situation for users, and harmonised across all voltage levels.
+Ofgem is also mulling changes to the forward-looking network charges that are intended to pay for new capacity.
+The goal is to make the charges more focused on the drivers of investment, more reflective of the local situation for users and harmonised across all voltage levels.

 The options include finding a new balance between fixed charges, volumetric charges, and capacity charges; varying charges according to time and location; and recouping a wider range of networks costs, for example, by covering alternatives to reinforcement such as active network management.

 The paper additionally sets out proposals for how to accommodate new demand on the power grid from technologies such as electric vehicles, heat pumps and on-site generation.

 “One option could be that customers pay a certain network charge to reflect their core capacity needs,” says Wright.